padhyapok/segmentation_index/README.md

 Code to order segments along the notochord.
-Uses pre-processing steps of blurring and background subtraction to detect segments.
+Uses pre-processing steps of blurring and background subtraction to detect clusters of expression.
 Then ranks them using size to call the order in which they form.

+Written in Python and uses scipy, scikit-image and opencv.

 Uses folder names to pool files.
+Sample data added to the folder.